 Richard has been broadcast on BBC Radio 3's 'In Tune' and 'Lunchtime Concert' series on multiple occasions, he has hosted the radio show 'Renaissance FM' on Resonance 104.4 FM, he has been broadcast alongside Andrew Marr on BBC Radio 4, and he has appeared on BBC Two's 'London Calling' with Jools Holland.
-He is due to appear on the soundtrack of the forthcoming cinematic release 'Bill', featuring the cast of BBC television's 'Horrible Histories', in addition to the film soundtracks for 'Draw on Sweet Night' (2015) & 'The Four Warriors' (2015).
+He is due to appear on the soundtrack of the forthcoming cinematic release 'Bill' (2015) featuring the cast of BBC television's 'Horrible Histories', in addition to the film soundtracks for 'Draw on Sweet Night' (2015) & 'The Four Warriors' (2015).
 Richard will also make his dramaturgical cinematic and DVD debut upon the release of Shakespeare's Globe's 'Titus Andronicus'.

 In 2011 Richard completed a degree in music at The Queen's College, University of Oxford.
 Whilst studying at the university he was also a keen solo performer, performing seven solo recitals in some of the most diverse concert venues across Oxford (for more details of these solo programmes please click here).
-Richard studied lute and guitar with the internationally renowned chordophonists Jakob Lindberg and Jacob Heringman, having previously studied with Hugh Cherry, Wendy Jackson and Martin Shepherd at Chetham's School of Music, wherein the famous institution awarded him three prizes, including those for ‘Early Music’ and for ‘Academic Music’.
+Richard studied lute and guitar with the internationally renowned chordophonists Jakob Lindberg and Jacob Heringman, having previously studied with Hugh Cherry, Wendy Jackson, Martin Eastwell and Martin Shepherd at Chetham's School of Music, wherein the famous institution awarded him three prizes, including those for ‘Early Music’ and for ‘Academic Music’.

 Richard is an experienced recorder, guitar, piano and academic music tutor, tutoring up to A-Level, and also tutoring ABRSM theory grades.
 He has taught lute seminars and masterclasses involving members of the student community both at Trinity Laban Conservatoire of Music & Dance, Leeds College of Music and the University of Chichester.
 He was also made a tutor on the NWEMF's summer school at the age of 17.
 Additionally, Richard has conducting and piano accompanimental experience, once directing a staged performance of Handel's 'The Choice of Hercules', and co-directing the Heanor Community Choir and Full House Orchestra.